bswck/bswck/README.md

 * [Samuel Colvin](https://github.com/samuelcolvin), for _amazing_ knowledge and implementing _astounding_ ideas that change the world, ranging from _[smokeshow](https://github.com/samuelcolvin/smokeshow)_ to _[pydantic](https://github.com/pydantic/pydantic)_.
 * [Jason R. Coombs](https://github.com/jaraco), for teaching me how to _think Python_ through his code.
 For being professional at observing and inventing solutions in _over 100 open-source projects_.
 * [Charlie R. Marsh](https://github.com/charliermarsh), for putting enormous effort into creating _the fastest, yet educative_ [tools for the Python ecosystem](https://astral.sh/) to have ever existed.
 For being such a kind person during his challenging journey.
-* [Will McGugan](https://github.com/willmcgugan), for making the universe of TUIs [_beatifully simple_ and _simply beautiful_](https://www.textualize.io/) at once.
+* [Will McGugan](https://github.com/willmcgugan), for making the universe of TUIs [_beautifully simple_ and _simply beautiful_](https://www.textualize.io/) at once.
 For presenting world-class skill at Python and also being super-kind :)

 Open source allows everyone to change the world for the better.<br />
 **Let's do it, too!** 🚀